The Consequences of Living Without a Bank Account

 In today’s modern world, having a bank account is considered a basic financial necessity for managing money and participating in the economy.
 However, a significant portion of the global population remains unbanked, meaning they do not have access to traditional banking services.

 According to the World Bank, around 1.7 billion adults worldwide do not have a bank account.
 Living without a bank account can have far-reaching consequences on individuals and communities, impacting various aspects of their financial and daily lives.
-Below we will explore the consequences of living without a bank account.
+Below, we will explore the consequences of living without a bank account.

 Limited Access to Financial Services

 One of the most obvious consequences of not having a bank account is limited access to essential financial services.
 Without a bank account, individuals may find it challenging to save money securely, access credit for emergencies or investments, or even receive their wages electronically.
-Traditional banking services such as check cashing and money orders can be expensive, eroding already limited financial resources.

 Karolina Grabowska/ Pexels | A bank account is the foundation of financial stability and security